Picosecond Wireless Synchronization with Entangled Photons via Grid-Based Quantum Coverage in Indoor Optical Systems: System Model

 Beyond merely detecting the presence of a photon, SPADs employed in this system are capable of precise time-tagging.
 Upon photon impact, an avalanche current is triggered within the diode, and the timestamp $t_d$ corresponding to the avalanche peak (or threshold crossing) is recorded.
 In practice, SPADs exhibit inherent temporal jitter due to both carrier avalanche buildup and electronic readout delays.
 This timing uncertainty is typically modeled as a Gaussian random variable $\sigma_d$ \cite{sun2019simple}, often referred to as the detector timing jitter

 where $t_a$ is the actual photon arrival time, and $t_d$ is the recorded detection time.
 The value of the standard deviation parameter, $\sigma_d$, depends on the SPAD's material and circuit design, and typically ranges from $20$~ps to $100$~ps in modern systems \cite{korzh2020demonstration,liu20241}.
+The effective number of usable photon pairs available for synchronization is therefore jointly determined by the reception probability and the timestamp quality, which motivates the coupled spatial and temporal analysis developed in the following sections.